zikozee/spring-security-in-action/section-8/applying-restrictions/README.md

 - however, if you provide credentials, spring will authenticate it first before accessing the endpoint
 - remember it is **Authentication Filter** before **Authorization Filter**
 - hence, its stops at Authentication Filter if credentials is invalid
+- permits all others:::: we could use .authenticated() to only allow authenticated users only to access

 ### URLS USED
 - curl -v -u john:12345 http://localhost:8080/hello